alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

 successes: |
-  - Team established - service manager is now supported by a product team
+ - Service manager is supported by a product team
+ - Tier 2 beta and China Visit Visa beta both delivered on time and budget
-  - Extensive [user research](https://gds.blog.gov.uk/2013/10/09/testing-with-users-around-the-world/) with a range of groups, including overseas users, agencies and UK legal representatives
+ - Extensive user research with a range of groups, including overseas users, English second-language users, agencies and UK legal representatives
+ - We're beginning to add foreign-language guidance, starting with Chinese
-  - Excellent feedback from private beta users
+ - Excellent feedback from users
-  - Production system is proving efficient and can scale easily for many users
+ - Production system is proving efficient and can scale
-  - Easy to create and change visas products using the Home Office product catalogue
+ - Successful integration to legacy back end systems

 challenges: |
-  - Existing teams and suppliers adapting to new working methods
+  - Existing teams and suppliers have to step up to new ways of working
+  - Building Civil Service capability in digital skills
+  - Generating digital content that balances the different needs of law, policy, security, an english second-language audience, and GOV.UK content guidelines
+  - Creating translated content that retains the same meaning and balance across these disparate needs

 next-steps: |
+  - Carry out user research in China with the new beta service and continue to improve the user journey
-  - Release the Visit Visa service to China as a public beta
+  - Expand the Tier 2 Visa service
-  - Deliver the next items from the roadmap of visa and immigration products
-  - Refine the agile teams, service governance, and live support model
+  - Refine the agile team, service governance, and live support model

 videos:
   - url     : https://www.youtube.com/watch?v=CzXPSqD1kes